How herpes got its stigma

 In the words of advertising scholar James B Twitchell, ‘Listerine did not make mouthwash as much as it made halitosis’.
-In America, Burroughs Wellcome sponsored support groups to advise ‘sufferers’ of the benefits of the new drug.
+The American company, Burroughs Wellcome sponsored support groups to advise ‘sufferers’ of the benefits of the new drug.
 In the UK, a charity emerged, the Herpes Viruses Association (HVA).
 To begin with, it was unaware of the fact that its appearance had resulted from a drug-marketing campaign.
 A helpline was set up and was immediately besieged by newly distraught patients.
 One said, ‘I wish I had cancer, then at least people would feel sorry for me.
 As it is, I can’t even tell them what I’ve got.’
 The HVA’s first director believed that if he spent two or three years setting the record straight, the charity could then be wound up.
 Thirty years later, it is still going strong and is needed more than ever.

 Genital herpes is now accepted as one of the most stigmatised of all medical conditions.
 A Harris Interactive poll in the US in 2007 found that 39 per cent of patients were troubled by social stigma and 38 per cent made up excuses to avoid sex during an outbreak, rather than tell a partner.
 Only HIV was ranked higher for stigma, a truly bizarre finding for an infection that is carried by at least three quarters of the population.